-The GT-460 SBC board provides a very convenient way to setup panels that are up to 16 types.
+The GT-400 SBC board provides a very convenient way to setup panels that are up to 14 types.
+The factory is default set as CRT mode.
+For connecting to flat panel, please contact with the distributor.

 I. For 40K BIOS